 Since inception we have incurred significant losses and negative cash flows from operations.
 We have financed our operations primarily through the net proceeds from the sales of equity, credit facilities and amounts received under our product licensing agreement with Yakult and our technology development agreement with Hisun.
-The process of developing and commercializing ThermoDox®, GEN-1 and other product candidates and technologies requires significant research and development work and clinical trial studies, as well as significant manufacturing and process development efforts.
+The process of developing and commercializing ThermoDox[®], GEN-1 and other product candidates and technologies requires significant research and development work and clinical trial studies, as well as significant manufacturing and process development efforts.
 We expect these activities, together with our general and administrative expenses to result in significant operating losses for the foreseeable future.
-Our expenses have significantly and regularly exceeded our revenue, and we had an accumulated deficit of \$301 million at June 30, 2020.
+Our expenses have significantly and regularly exceeded our revenue, and we had an accumulated deficit of \$309 million at September 30, 2020.

-At June 30, 2020 we had total current assets of \$26.8 million (including cash, cash equivalents and short-term investments and related interest receivable on short-term investments of \$25.5 million) and current liabilities of \$9.2 million, resulting in net working capital of \$17.6 million.
+At September 30, 2020 we had total current assets of \$19.9 million (including cash and cash equivalents of \$18.3 million) and current liabilities of \$5.4 million, resulting in net working capital of \$14.5 million.
 At December 31, 2019 we had total current assets of \$16.2 million (including cash, cash equivalents, short-term investment, interest receivable of \$14.9 million) and current liabilities of \$7.9 million, resulting in net working capital of \$8.3 million.
 We have substantial future capital requirements to continue our research and development activities and advance our product candidates through various development stages.
 The Company believes these expenditures are essential for the commercialization of its technologies.

-Net cash used in operating activities for the first six months of 2020 was \$7.9 million.
-Net cash provided by investing activities was \$5.1 million during the first six months of 2020.
-Net cash provided by financing activities was \$18.6 million during the first six months of 2020 from net proceeds received through the sale of our common stock.
-The Company also received \$1.3 million from two PPP Loans in 2020 pursuant to the CARES Act which have been paid back in full as of June 30, 2020.
+Net cash used in operating activities for the first nine-months of 2020 was \$11.9 million.
+Net cash provided by investing activities was \$7.9 million during the first nine-months of 2020.
+Net cash provided by financing activities was \$15.4 million during the first nine-months of 2020 from net proceeds received through the sale of our common stock partially which offset by \$5.2 million loan and end of term fee payment in connection with the Amendment to the Horizon Credit Agreement.
+The Company also received \$1.3 million from two PPP Loans in 2020 pursuant to the CARES Act which have been paid back in full as of September 30, 2020.